east of woodley - sample

 Jane continued with fervour.
 ‘If you ask me, the ballyhoo painting the idea the Jipun are short-sighted and can’t shoot or fly at night is sheer poppycock!
 They’ve invaded and taken whole countries!
 If only those nincompoops in London, and here at Government House, besides Flagstaff, would grasp the dire reality?!’

-‘Our own assessment, indeed.’
-Tom admitted, pleased with her response.
-He expressed relief she shared their outlook.
+‘Our own assessment, indeed,’ Tom admitted, pleased with her response, relieved she shared their outlook.

 They had vetted her clan and researched her character and abilities, and he felt confident Jane would prove an asset to the unit.
 Her skill in languages, and her aptitude in technical subjects, were potent.
 He thought she possessed a mental toughness to match.

 ‘I won’t sugar-coat it,’ the officer said.
-‘Training is arduous, downright taxing, and there’d be no one to soothe you.
-If you pass, the endeavour will be hairy, hazardous.
+‘Training will be arduous, downright taxing, and there’d be nobody to mollycoddle you.
+If you make the grade, the endeavour will be hazardous.
 Damned risky.’

-Tom stressed, ‘If a war with Japan befalls, and pointers show it’s certain, your chances of survival could be, shall we say, less than even.
+Tom pressed on, ‘If a war with Japan befalls, and we believe it’s likely, your chances of survival could be, shall we say, less than even.
 Further, your involvement could put your family at added risk.’

 Her ancestry was eclectic.

-Jane was ‘British’ de jure - by right – by her birthright.
-The government had classified her such, as her father was British and her birth had taken place in the Straits Settlements.
+Jane was ‘British’ de jure - by right - by her birthright.
+The government had classified her as such, given her father was British and her birth had taken place in the Straits Settlements.
 In Singapore.

 Her mother was Eurasian, a mingle of Portuguese, Indian and Peranakan.
 But her parent’s race was irrelevant in the matter of Jane’s category.